 EU Exit – Imports Guidance for Scottish Based Businesses

-From 1 January 2021, trading in plants and plant products from the EU will change.
+Since 1 January 2021, trading in plants and plant products from the EU (excluding Ireland) has changed.
 This guidance sets out what you need to do as a business based in Scotland.
 Please note aspects of this will differ to previous advice you will have received.

 There will be a 3 stage process which importers must follow from 1 January 2021: